World Language Proficiency Requirement

 A - If you were a degree-seeking student before the 2004 summer term, only one level of world language is required.

-Q - How will this affect new students coming to WKU?
+Q - How will this effect new students coming to WKU?

 A - Students arriving will follow the resolution as presented.
 In Fall 2019, the WKU Colonnade General Education Committee will revisit the world language proficiency requirement.